jstr0em/sorption-vapor-intrusion/README.md

 # paper2
-Code, data, and associated .tex files for "Paper 2" (name TBD) by Jonathan Ström.
+Code, data, and associated .tex files for Sorption Phenomena In Transient Vapor Intrusion Scenarios by Jonathan Ström.